layoutBox/PinLayout/README.md

 Example:
 `view.pin.left(10).right(10).width(200)`
 👉 Layout Conflict: `width(200) won't be applied since it conflicts with the following already set properties: left: 0, right: 10.`
-* The newly pinned attributes was already set to another value.
+* The newly pinned attributes have already been set to another value.
 Example:
 `view.pin.width(100).width(200)`
 👉 Layout Conflict: `width(200) won't be applied since it value has already been set to 100.`